Detroit Police Officer Glenn Doss dies from injuries after shooting

 "He fought a good fight," Craig said.
 "He is truly what we call one of Detroit's finest.
 He is what we call an American hero."

-Police say Doss arrived to the scene around 10:30 p.m. and hadn't even climbed out of his vehicle before the suspect opened fire.
+Police said Doss arrived to the scene last week around 10:30 p.m. and hadn't even climbed out of his vehicle before the suspect opened fire.
 Doss was shot while in the passenger seat.

 There was a standoff before officers reportedly took the suspect into custody around 2:30 a.m. after firing gas into the home where he was barricaded.